 9. Online Coaching.

 If you have something you're skilled at and very passionate about, you can turn that winning combination into offering your services with one-on-one online coaching.
+Just be sure to implement your own opportunity management system so you don't get caught up working with clients that you can't measurably help.
 Regina Anaejionu will give you a step-by-step plan for putting your skills and experience to work by developing an online coaching business.
 Check out her content for a jump start on this career.

 If you can create a regular audience for your podcast on a specific topic, this is a great way to get sponsors.
 At CreativeLive, I regularly pay $50-$250 (or more depending on audience size) per episode for a 30 second advertisement on relevant podcasts like The Tim Ferriss Show, the #1 business podcast right now.
 The podcast has even helped Tim secure his own TV show.
 Naturally, it helps if you already have an online audience you can tap for listening to your regular podcast, but that hasn't stopped thousands of people from building successful businesses on the back of podcasting.
 Check out this class about how to make money podcasting, which broadcasts for free every month on CreativeLive.